 Finally, to state the obvious, we must wean ourselves off fossil fuels fast.
 I am not averse, in the coming months, to a temporary switch-on of any gas and oil that can be quickly pumped out of the North Sea.
 But that cannot be the substitute for a strategic move to wind, solar and nuclear power.

-In a century where China is rising, America a chaotic and untrustworthy ally, and Russian submarines are probing our vital energy pipelines, those vast arrays of offshore wind, and the pylons that transport the power they produce – all built in the teeth of opposition from Britain’s far right – are our best insurance policy.
+In a century where China is rising, America is a chaotic and untrustworthy ally, and Russian submarines are probing our vital energy pipelines, those vast arrays of offshore wind, and the pylons that transport the power they produce – all built in the teeth of opposition from Britain’s far right – are our best insurance policy.

 Paul Mason’s new book Reds: A Global History of Communism is published on August 27